IDDimov21/ShieldPay/README.md

 <h1 align = "center">🛡️ShieldPay🔒<h1>

-This app is used for banking transactions and its a made easy to understand app for people to use.
+This app is used for banking transactions and to bequeath something as its made easy to understand app for people to use.

  ## Our team:
 1. **Svilen  Todorov** - **Scrum trainer**